bgriggs/heater-pump-controller/README.md

-# heater-pump-controller
+# Diesel Heater Auxiliary Tank Pump Controller
-Diesel heater aux tank pump controller
+Diesel heater aux tank pump controller.
+This manages an aux tank's fuel level keeping a small tank full from an RV tank that is closer to the heater.
+The small pump that feeds the heater is often insufficient to lift fuel from the main RV tank and is more susceptible to freezing.

 ## Overview
 This project implements an automatic fuel pump controller for an ESP-WROOM-32 (ESP32 ESP-32S) device.
 The controller monitors a fuel level sensor and automatically activates a relay-controlled fuel pump to maintain a full tank while implementing intelligent retry logic to prevent excessive pump cycling.